Ricardo Batista (footballer): Later years

 After his punishment, Batista represented Nacional and Vitória de Setúbal still in the Portuguese top division.
 He signed with Angola's C.R.D.
 Libolo in July 2015.

 Batista returned to Portugal on 30 August 2020 following a two-year spell in the Romanian Liga I with CS Gaz Metan Mediaș where he only made four competitive appearances, barred by veteran Răzvan Pleșca, joining Liga Portugal 2 club Casa Pia A.C. on a one-year contract.

 In 2021–22, Batista only missed two matches as Casa Pia finished second and returned to the top tier after a 83-year absence.
 For his performances, he was voted Goalkeeper of the Year.

 International career

 Batista participated with Portugal at the 2007 UEFA European Under-21 Championship in the Netherlands, backing up FC Porto's Paulo Ribeiro.
 He made his debut in the category on 14 November 2006, in a 3–0 friendly win over Serbia.

 On 6 March 2021, Batista was called up to represent the Angola national team.
+Three years later, he was picked for several 2025 Africa Cup of Nations qualifiers.